olee2002/apollo-federation-auth/README.md

 -Example query is added

 Run `npm i && npm run server`

-This server should be able to get tested in postman.
+Local access `http://localhost:3000/graphql` in postman.

 Some of the package versions are quite out-dated, we will need some work to have them up-to-dated

 GENERAL